flairNLP/flair/resources/docs/embeddings/TRANSFORMER_EMBEDDINGS.md

 This technique is very useful, because for some downstream tasks like NER or PoS tagging it can be unclear which layer(s) of a Transformer-based model perform well, and per-layer analysis can take a lot of time.

-To use scalar mix, all Transformer-based embeddings in Flair come with a `use_scalar_mix` argument.
+To use scalar mix, all Transformer-based embeddings in Flair come with a `layer_mean` argument.
 The following example shows how to use scalar mix for a base RoBERTa model on all layers:

 ```python